-- At the end of June, for students with a Free Application for Federal Student Aid (FAFSA) on file for the upcoming year. - Within two weeks of a FASFA being on file, for students who did not have a FAFSA on file when SAP was reviewed.
+- At the end of June, for students with a FAFSA on file for the upcoming year. - · Within two weeks of a FASFA being on file, for students who did not have a FAFSA on file when SAP was reviewed.

 Appeal Process